Skip to main content

 Little Newton Lake

 Little Newton Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 Little Newton Lake is unusually deep for Wisconsin at 53 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 The lake is compact at 59 acres, with partial shoreline records and little volume to buffer nutrient inputs.
-Little Newton Lake sits at rank 12 of 22 in Marinette County, in the lower half of the local distribution.
+Among the 21 graded lakes in Marinette County, Little Newton Lake sits at rank 9, above the county median.

 Eurasian watermilfoil has been documented at Little Newton Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
 Walleye are documented at Little Newton Lake, one of 4 fish species on record for the lake.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
-Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.
+The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-24.
 Grade methodology: LakeGrade methodology.